 Leading the Way in Education

-The Pueblo School for Arts and Sciences has developed curriculum with the "Whole Student" in mind.
-Whether in the classroom working with tomorrow's technology or in the community leaving their mark, our students' are becoming the leaders of tomorrow.
-With flagship programs like After School Enrichment, and Empty Bowls; our students engage in a one of a kind environment that allows for learning to evolve outside of traditional lectures.
-Our approach to teaching within the schools is truly based around our core curriculum giving students an edge as they move forward in their development.
-Our staff exemplifies what it means to be a "Lifelong Learner" by exploring, and use of cross integration of subjects within the core curriculum.
-By our integration of humanities classes beginning in kindergarten, our students have early access to classes such as: Technology, Art, Spanish, Physical Education, Choir, and Instrumental.
+The Pueblo School for Arts and Sciences has developed a curriculum with the "Whole Student" in mind.
+Whether in the classroom working with tomorrow's technology or in the community leaving their mark, our students are becoming the leaders of tomorrow.
+With flagship programs like After School Enrichment and Empty Bowls; our students engage in a one of a kind environment that allows for learning to evolve outside of traditional lectures.
+Our approach to teaching within the schools is truly based on our core curriculum giving students an edge as they move forward in their development.
+Our staff exemplifies what it means to be a "Lifelong Learner" by exploring, and use of cross-integration of subjects within the core curriculum.
+By our integration of humanities classes beginning in kindergarten, our students have early access to Technology, Art, Spanish, Physical Education, Choir, and Instrumental.

 After School Enrichment

 In the Fall of 1995 the Pueblo School For Arts and Sciences was the 3rd charter school to open in the state of Colorado.
 We are happy to say 22 years later we are still providing a first rate education to the students and families of Pueblo, Colorado.

 A school that is based on the Paideia Principles, "That all students deserve the same quality of schooling, not just the same quantity.
 PSAS has been classified as a "Performance School" for the past 6 years.
 The Arts are celebrated and given equal time and emphasis as the core academic classes.
 Our free After School Enrichment Program, is one of the best in the state.
 The Science and technology programs are some of the best in the state.
 We were a STEAM (Science, Technology, Engineering, the Arts and Mathematics) school well before the term was invented.